-204.2.1.
-As in any Magic The Gathering game, Duel Commander games should follow the generic rules regarding time management.
-This means, since DC is a two-player game, players should be allowed 5 additional turns after the current turn when time is called by tournament organizers / judges, along with the regular obligations regarding playing speed.
+204.2a As in any Magic The Gathering game, Duel Commander games should follow the generic rules regarding time management.
+This means, since DC is a two-player game, that players should be allowed 5 additional turns after the current turn when time is called by tournament organizers/judges, along with the regular obligations regarding playing pace.
 Please note Magic The Gathering judges are well used to handling such situations.

 204.3.
 Extra time

 204.3a As in any Magic The Gathering, some particular internal or external events may happen during tournaments, which may affect game playing time.
 Organizers should take decisions along with judges to allow some players to have a time extension between the official round ending time and the start of additional turns.
 Again, please note Magic The Gathering judges are well used to handling such situations, such as warning players at the beginning of their first game.

 204.4a Timings and prizes have to be stated explicitly before the tournament begins to all players and Judges.
 This should be announced prior to players registrations.

 204.5.
 Tournament rules and getting the latest information

 204.5a Any tournament that started before or during the publishing of a new announcement from the DC Rules Committee has to follow the rules as they were before the tournament started.

 205. DC players